ShovalShabi/Parallel_Computation/FinalProject/README.md

-# Parallel_Computation - Assignment 3
+# Parallel_Computation - Final Project

 The code is dealing with several Parallel Computation methodologies, *CUDA* *OpenMp* threads and *MPI* processes.